-The capacity market participants are required to provide to the IESO a copy of Local Distribution Company (LDC) billing statement for all the demand response contributors registered under the capacity market participant’s portfolio.
+The capacity market participants are required to provide to the IESO a copy of Local Distribution Company (LDC) billing statement for all the demand response contributors registered under the capacity market participant’s portfolio, including demand response contributors with a declared contributor outage.
 This information will be used by the IESO auditor to verify:

 The LDC account number with the information found in the meter registry.